NM-Radiopharmacology/PETsegmentation-MIPandDL/README.md

 ## Standard-DL + MIP-DL-based segmentation (combined approach)
 To incorporate the advantages of MIP images to easily identify regions of higher metabolic uptake, a pipeline combining results from standard-DL-based and MIP-DL-based segmentations was built.
-The code is in the file " ".
+The code is in the file "Intersection_CombinedApproach.cpp".

 ##